acarmisc/solrcli/README.md

 ```

 Will return `212` because this value is extracted from the full response traversing nodes.
-We can also fetch for chils:
+We can also fetch for childs:

 ```bash
 $ ./solrcli.py --skipconf query --url="http://localhost:8973/solr/core0/search/en?rows=0&warehouse=123" --find=facetes_list/facet_fields/languages